Healthy Banana Oatmeal Muffins

 Allie Petersen

 These healthy 3 ingredient banana oat muffins are the easiest breakfast or snack you can make in just 20 minutes.
-They're fluffy, moist, and delicious!
+They're subtly sweet but if you want a sweeter muffin, add in chocolate chips, blueberries, maple syrup, and more!
+(See tips below!)
+They're soft and moist – and different from other muffins where they do not have the cakey texture.

 Save This Recipe